 - Nelson Container has been recognized for the use of Lean Principles and incorporating the QRM (Quick Response Manufacturing) philosophy.
 They have hosted seminars and tours for both Moraine Park Technical College and UW Madison’s Center for QRM.
 NCC has incorporated QRM in all phases of manufacturing and office operations.

 - NCC is proud to be an educational source of the corrugated industry to its customers by offering “Corrugated” seminars and other educational box lunches.
-The team takes the time to learn and understand about their customer’s products, their industry and their processes.
+The team takes the time to learn and understand their customer’s products, their industry, and their processes.

 - Nelson Container is dedicated to the success of its strategic partnerships.
 It collaborates on process innovations with customers and suppliers, helping them become more efficient and responsive.
 This collaboration has improved the infrastructure of its supply chain.